 Blood Bank Technician: Job Description, Duties and Requirements

 Blood bank technicians screen and collect blood from patients.
-Many technicians earn an associate degree or certificate in phlebotomy.
+Many technicians earn an associate's degree or certificate that includes phlebotomy training.
 Blood bank technicians may work in hospitals or clinics.

 Blood Bank Technician: Job Description